|Specific Health Concerns|

 The cause and cure for morning sickness has been shrouded in mystery for a long time.
 But it is really not that difficult to understand, neither is it that difficult to conquer.
 Most medical texts say the cause is either hormonal or unknown.
-The standard answer of eating several small meals per day, or coating the gastrointestinal tract with crackers or fruit, is usually not effective.
+The standard answer of eating several small meals per day or coating the gastrointestinal tract with crackers or fruit is usually not effective.
 Even worse is the recommendation to take vitamin B6.
 This usually exacerbates the morning sickness, not abates it.
-Also, I think most of you understand this already, but I think I should mention it anyway: you do not have feel nauseous only in the morning to have morning sickness.
+Additionally, you do not have to feel nauseous only in the morning to have morning sickness.
 The nauseous feeling can come at anytime of the day or night.A Powerful Ally With a Sidekick

 When a woman becomes pregnant certain hormones are produced in large amounts.
 One of these hormones is the hCG hormone (Human chorionic gonadotropin).
 This hormone is primarily responsible for maintaining the pregnancy.
 The measurement of this hormone is the most common diagnostic tool to confirm conception.
 Non-pregnant women will not have significant levels of hCG, in fact oftentimes it cannot be detected at all.
 The hCG hormone will keep a woman from spontaneously aborting (miscarrying) the newly conceived child.
 However, these high levels of hCG precipitate a response from the liver.
 The liver is stimulated to produce larger amounts of a digestive enzyme called bile.
 The hCG hormone is our powerful ally, working to maintain the pregnancy.
 The bile, whose release is stimulated by the hCG hormone, is the sidekick that causes the morning sickness.
 The encouraging news is that the more nauseous you feel, the less likely you will miscarry.Why Bile Makes Us Feel Nauseous